ASoledadU/head-first-java-cliffsnotes-example/chapter-3-primitives-and-references/README.md

 ```

 ## Declaring a Variable
 Java cares about the type.
-It will not compile if the code in question is something like a Giraffe refrencing a Rabbit variable.
+It will not compile if the code in question is something like a Giraffe referencing a Rabbit variable.
 Java must have a TYPE
 Java must have a NAME
 ```java
 int count;
 ```
-Variables are containers that are ment to hold something.
+Variables are containers that are meant to hold something.

 ## Spillage
 Java will try to prevent `spillage`.
 If the value is larger than the container then it will cause spillage.
 But you can put a smaller value into a larger container of course.